phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 ## Browser details

-### Browser quirks

-For the time being push support on the browser will only work using the PhoneGap push server.
+For the time being, push support on the browser is not supported.
+The original plugin used the PhoneGap push server which may no longer be active.

-When you run `phonegap serve` to test browser push point your browser at `http://localhost:3000`.
-The browser push implementation uses the W3C Push Spec's implementation which relies on ServiceWorkers and ServiceWorkers can only be accessed via the `https` protocol or via `http://localhost`.
-Pointing your browser at `localhost` will be the easiest way to test.

 ### Browser Support